ryan-jr/.github.io/_posts/2016-08-15-More-Cool-Links.md

 You can read the full article [here](https://medium.com/the-mission/using-the-5-25-rule-to-learn-to-say-no-c84164aa9dd6#.490733ub9)

 ### The Steak Dinner Clause

 Ryan Holmes tells a great business story about the value of comprimise and how it can help everyone involved.
 The crux of the story/moral of the story is that it is still possible to use what seems like a losing position to leverage more long term successes.
 You can read the full story [here](https://medium.com/@invoker/how-to-use-the-steak-clause-to-win-your-next-negotiation-55b4dafbea94#.xewspxo7r)

 ### Learning Smart, Not Hard

 [This](https://medium.com/@appendTo/learn-smart-not-hard-applying-learning-research-to-learning-programming-b42ff9bb863a?mc_cid=2cf55638c0&mc_eid=1de4a643d0#.wpyopj21z) post from Append-To offers some good insight in regards to approaching learning a new subject(not just coding).
 The key takeaways are that spaced repetition(especially small bits at a time as opposed to cramming) and self testing are the most effective with interleaving(different practice methods), self-explanation, and elaborate interrogation/questioning of the subject matter being a close second.

 ### Randy Pausch
 The following lectures from Randy Pausch of Carnegie Mellon CS Department fame, illustrate the power of prioritization and time management, and have been really effective in guiding me.
-[Lecture 1: Last Lecture-Achieving Your Childhood Dreams](https://www.youtube.com/watch?v=ji5_MqicxSo) [Lecture 2: Time Management](https://www.youtube.com/watch?v=oTugjssqOT0)
+[Lecture 1: Last Lecture-Achieving Your Childhood Dreams](https://www.youtube.com/watch?v=ji5_MqicxSo)

+[Lecture 2: Time Management](https://www.youtube.com/watch?v=oTugjssqOT0)

+### Must Know Web Development

+[This]https://www.youtube.com/watch?v=sBzRwzY7G-k) video from LearnCode Academy more than any other really helped me conceptualize and fit together what I've been learning from The Odin Project, and also does a great job of where one might want to go after learning certain languages, frameworks, etc...
+They also have some really great playlists/series on their Youtube channel as well.